kloudkit/testshed/README.md

 # KloudKIT TestShed

+> Meet **KloudKIT TestShed**, a tidy home for your integration-testing power tools.
+>
+> It snap-fits into `pytest`, auto-provisions Docker, runs Playwright, and cleans up after itself
-`KloudKIT TestShed` is a `pytest` plugin that streamlines integration tests with Docker containers and Playwright—handling setup, execution, and teardown so you can focus on writing effective tests.
+> so you can focus on building sharp tests.

 ## Features